 Hear directly from climate scientists about what it's like to be threatened with legal attacks or harassed by politically and ideologically motivated groups.

-We provide a range of support to help the climate science community defend against threatened and actual legal proceedings.
+We provide a range of support to help scientists understand their legal rights and responsibilities, including threatened and actual legal proceedings.

 Our free, informal counseling services are available to scientists from all disciplines dealing with harassment or the threat of litigation.
 We also help those who find themselves involved in legal discussions about their work, correspondence, or public statements.